 - Start shopping for homeowner’s insurance

 Once the inspection process is completed and we have gotten our mortgage commitment, we are in the home stretch.
-The lender may ask for more documents (often times requestings items you have already provided, a good practice is to keep copies of everything you send to your lender).
+The lender may ask for more documents often times requesting items you have already provided.
+A good practice is to keep copies of everything you send to your lender.
 You will need to provide your home insurance rider to the lender.
 You should coordinate with seller regarding transfer of utilities into your name to correspond to the target closing date, confirm a schedule time with the closing attorney, and about 3-4 days prior to closing the lender should provide you with a final estimate on closing costs and cash required to bring to closing.

 Buyer’s funds to closing can typically be provided via a bank or cashier’s check or wire-transfer depending on your bank and the closing attorney.
 You will need the cash to close and a valid photo id to complete the transaction.

-There should be a final walk-through of the property the morning of or night before the closing.
+There will be a final walk-through of the property, usually the morning of or night before the closing.
 Any issues with personal property left or damage/maintenance issues need to be resolved before the closing is completed.
 If there were any items outstanding on a repair addendum, they will also need to be addressed prior to closing.

 After the closing, the closing attorney records the transaction with the city/town and the house is yours.
 If the closing occurs later in the day, you may not be able to take occupancy of the property until the next day after the attorney has filed with the town.